SwedbankPay/developer.swedbankpay.com/payment-instruments/index.md

                       enabling a more straightforward integration." %}

 There are two main payment types, **two-phase** and **one-phase** payments.
-The two seem very similar from a consumer's point of view, but there are key differences you should know about.
+The two seem very similar from a payer's point of view, but there are key differences you should know about.

 ### Two-Phase Payments

-A two-phase payment is performed in two steps – an `authorization` which reserves the consumer's funds, and a `capture` of the funds at a later time, usually when the goods are shipped.
+A two-phase payment is performed in two steps – an `authorization` which reserves the payer's funds, and a `capture` of the funds at a later time, usually when the goods are shipped.

 This is the most common payment type, and it is used by Card Payments, Vipps Payments, MobilePay payments and Invoice Payments.
-A capture of an invoice will *not* capture any funds, but trigger the invoice distribution and send it to the consumer.
+A capture of an invoice will *not* capture any funds, but trigger the invoice distribution and send it to the payer.

 The payment instruments that support two-phase payments are: